What is Rett Syndrome?

 Rett syndrome has been most often misdiagnosed as autism, cerebral palsy, or non-specfic developmental delay.

 Rett syndrome is caused by mutations on the X chromosome on a gene called MECP2.
 There are more than 200 different mutations found on the MECP2 gene.
 Most of these mutations are found in eight different “hot spots.”

-Rett syndrome is a postnatal neurological disorder.
-It is not a degenerative disorder.
+Rett syndrome is not a degenerative disorder.